1997 American League Championship Series: Aftermath

-This series was often overshadowed, as it was the only ALCS to not feature the dynasty Yankees from 1996-2001.
+This series was often overshadowed, as it was the only ALCS to not feature the dynasty New York Yankees from 1996–2001.
 The series featured a back-and-forth action throughout, with the tying run coming up to the plate in the ninth or later inning in each game besides Game 1.
 In 2011, Fangraphs, via a mathematical formula, named the 1997 ALCS the 10th best postseason series of all-time.

 As Davey Johnson had a poor relationship with Reds owner Marge Schott, which led to his ousting as manager despite success, the same situation would occur in Baltimore.
 The relationship between Johnson and owner Peter Angelos had always seemed poor, but it hit a boiling point in April 1997 when Johnson fined Roberto Alomar for missing a team banquet and required that Alomar's fine go to Johnson's wife's charity.
-Angelos found this inappropriate and let it be known that he was considering firing Johnson for it.
+Angelos found this inappropriate and let it be known that he was considering firing Johnson after the incidient.
 Following two seasons in which Baltimore reached the postseason back-to-back for the first time since 1973–1974, Johnson offered his resignation by fax (after failing to reach owner Angelos by phone), which Angelos accepted on November 5, the same day that Johnson was named the 1997 American League Manager of the Year.
 The Orioles hired Ray Miller as manager for the 1998 season, but the team would not have another winning season, let alone reach the postseason, until 2012.
 Two years later after leaving Baltimore, Johnson returned to the majors to manage the Los Angeles Dodgers in 1999.
 Johnson would later return to the Beltway area to manage the Washington Nationals from 2011 to 2013.

-Roberto Alomar joined his brother Sandy in Cleveland a year later, via free agency.
+Roberto Alomar joined his brother, Sandy, in Cleveland a year later via free agency.
 In his three seasons in Baltimore, Alomar was a key figure in the Orioles' mid 1990s resurgence.
 On August 3, 2013, Alomar was inducted into the Baltimore Orioles Hall of Fame, two years after being inducted into the National Baseball Hall of Fame.
 The 1997 ALCS was the last postseason series to have two siblings facing off against each other until the 2022 NLCS, which featured starting pitcher Aaron Nola's Phillies beating catcher Austin Nola's Padres.